stephenmcrowe/workshop-ws-04-19-css/README.md

 ```npm install --global surge```
 Next, navigate to the directory your project is in and run:
 ```surge```
 You’ll be asked to verify the directory you want to deploy and to confirm a name for your project.
 Work through the prompts, and you will be provided a URL that is almost immediately active with a deployed version of your project.
+You can also change that auto-generated URL to any custom one as long as it's at the domain ```.surge.sh```.
 More information on surge deployment can be found at <https://surge.sh/>.

 ## Final Product